webplatform/docs/css/properties/outline-color/index.md

 |Description=Specify the color to use on all outlines.
 This can be anywhere from one to four values representing the top, right, bottom, and left outline respectively.
 }}{{CSS Property Value
 |Data Type=inherit
-|Description=This is a keyword indicating that all four values are inherited from their parent's element calculated value.
+|Description=This is a keyword indicating that the value is inherited from their parent's element calculated value.
 }}{{CSS Property Value
 |Data Type=Invert
 |Description=This is expected to perform a color inversion on the pixels on the screen.